-Dr. Alexis Jemal will join the Silberman School of Social Work in Fall 2016 as Assistant Professor.
-Immediately prior to joining Silberman, Dr. Jemal completed her doctoral work at the Rutgers University School of Social Work (New Brunswick, NJ) in June 2016.
+Dr. Alexis Jemal joined the Silberman School of Social Work faculty in Fall 2016 as an Assistant Professor.
+Prior to joining Silberman, Dr. Jemal earned her PhD from the Rutgers University School of Social Work (New Brunswick, NJ) in June 2016.
 Dr. Jemal also holds a J.D. from the Rutgers University Law School-Newark.

 Dr. Jemal studies the impacts of systemic inequality on the health of African Americans and other vulnerable individuals and communities, along with multi-level strategies for intervention.
 Together with her practice, her academic work expresses her deep commitment to engaging and developing anti-oppressive theories for action.

 Dr. Jemal’s dissertation assessed a theoretical concept known as conscientization, developed by the Brazilian educator Paulo Freire.
 Surprised to find little scholarly consensus on it, she set out to define and measure it herself in a way that would be useful for social work and social health research.
 Ultimately, Dr. Jemal developed an original, viable theory of her own based on Freire’s work, which she has termed “transformative potential for critical consciousness.”
 This concept frames her ongoing analysis of how African Americans experience racial oppression and white American racial privilege.

 Transformative potential is measured using an innovative scale Dr. Jemal created, which combines qualitative metrics like vignette response with quantitative staples like correlation analysis.
 That approach underlines her enthusiasm for mixed-methods research in social work.
 “Quantitative and qualitative methods each bring insights that the other can’t,” Dr. Jemal says.
 “I need both of those sides in my work.”